Pryaxis/orion-core/docs/for-api-users/plugin-template.md

 ***

+This plugin simply prints `Hello, world!` and `Goodbye, world!` and initialization and disposal, respectively.
+The [`Plugin`](xref:Orion.Core.Framework.PluginAttribute) attribute specifies the plugin name (which should be unique among all plugins, and is used for logging/debugging purposes) and optionally the plugin author.

 ## Using your Plugin

 Once you've replaced the file, build your project in debug mode.
 In the `bin/Debug/netstandard2.1/` directory, copy the generated `Example.dll` file to the `plugins/` directory where the Orion launcher is located.
 The plugin will now take effect upon server startup.